fpv-iplab/rulstm/README.md

 `pip install -r requirements.txt`

 ### Dataset, training/validaiton splits, and features
-We provide CSV for training/validation/and testing on EPIC-Kitchens in the `data` directory.
+We provide CSVs for training/validation/and testing on EPIC-KITCHENS-55 in the `data/ek55` directory.
 A brief description of each csv follows:
  * `actions.csv`: maps action ids to (verb,noun) pairs;
- * `EPIC_many_shot_nouns.csv`: contains the list of many shot nouns for class-aware metrics (please refer to [the EPIC-Kitchens paper](https://arxiv.org/abs/1804.02748) for more details);
+ * `EPIC_many_shot_nouns.csv`: contains the list of many shot nouns for class-aware metrics (please refer to [the EPIC-KITCHENS-55 paper](https://arxiv.org/abs/1804.02748) for more details);
  * `EPIC_many_shot_verbs.csv`: similar to the previous one, but related to verbs;
  * `test_seen.csv`: contains the timestamps (expressed in number of frames) of the "seen" test set (S1);
  * `test_unseen.csv`: contains the timestamps (expressed in number of frames) of the "unseen" test set (S2);